 As part of an overall tax relief package, victims of certain natural disasters are usually given more time to file various federal tax returns.
 The extended tax deadlines only apply to people who live or have a business in a location declared a federal disaster area by the Federal Emergency Management Agency (FEMA).

 The new tax deadlines typically apply to all original filing due dates (and related tax payments) within a designated time period following the disaster.
-For people impacted by the following natural disasters, this includes the April 18, 2023, deadline for filing federal income tax returns (the extended tax filing deadline for these people is also noted):
+For people impacted by the following natural disasters, this includes the April 15, 2024, deadline for filing federal income tax returns, which is now extended to June 17, 2024:

-Tax Extensions If You Couldn’t Meet the Deadline
+Get a Tax Extension If You Can’t Meet the Deadline

 clock with buy more time written on it

-If you weren’t able to meet the April 18 tax deadline, hopefully you got a tax extension that pushed this year’s federal tax filing deadline to Oct.
-16, 2023.
-And you didn’t even need a good reason to get an extension—it was automatically granted to taxpayers requesting one by either:
+Don’t worry too much if you can’t meet the April 15 tax deadline.
+You can always get a tax extension that will push this year’s federal tax filing deadline to Oct.
+15, 2024.
+And you don’t even need a good reason to get an extension—it’s automatically granted to taxpayers requesting one by either:

 • Filing Form 4868